dmacneill/AxisID/README.md

 <img src="figures/1clr_training.svg" width=1000>
 </p>

-Note that the maximum error is 15°, and the RMS error from a random policy is therefore 8.67°.
+Note that the maximum error is 15°, and the MAE error from a random policy is therefore 7.5°.
 I also checked the performance of this model on the test set.
 For comparison, I labeled the test set twice, and used the second pass as ground truth.
 The differences between the two labellings are plotted as "Baseline Errors" below:

 <p align ="center">
 <img src="figures/test_set_errors.svg" width=800>